Zach McKinstry Player Props: Tigers vs. Rays

 - McKinstry leads Detroit in OBP (.305) this season, fueled by 73 hits.

+- In 58.4% of his 101 games this season, McKinstry has picked up at least one hit.
+He's also had 13 multi-hit games.

-- In seven games this year, he has homered (6.9%, and 2% of his trips to the dish).
+- He has homered in seven games this season (6.9%), leaving the park in 2% of his trips to the plate.

-- McKinstry has had an RBI in 18 games this season (17.8%), including five multi-RBI outings (5.0%).
+- McKinstry has had an RBI in 18 games this year (17.8%), including five multi-RBI outings (5.0%).
 He has also driven in three or more of his team's runs in one contest.

-- He has scored in 40 of 101 games this year, and more than once 3 times.
+- In 39.6% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (3.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.